tmobile/magentaA11y/_checklist-web/date-picker.md

     dialog identifies itself dialog or modal,
     date grid table may identify itself as table or grid
   group: |
-    The launch button indicates it has a popup, days are announced with month and year
+    The launch button indicates it has a popup, menu or dialog; days are announced with month and year
   state: |
     Date options express state (pressed, selected, disabled/dimmed)